daattali/beautiful-jekyll/programming.md

 ##### Having an emergency?

 In the case of a true emergency, please contact 911.
-Additionally, Fur Squared Staff/Security are not permitted to administer medical aide.
-However if your situation does not require 911, you can always find someone in Ops or Security, located in Wisconsin (6 & 7?).
+Additionally, Fur Squared Staff/Security are not permitted to administer medical aid.
+However if your situation does not require 911, you can always find someone in Ops or Security, located in Wisconsin (6 & 7).

 ## Contact Us